 Breast Implant Removal Surgery in Melbourne Victoria

-Breast Implant Removal or Explantation of Breast Implants is performed by Dr Carmen Munteanu, Specialist Plastic Surgeon and breast expert.
+Breast Implant Removal or Explantation of Breast Implants is performed by Dr Carmen Munteanu, Specialist Plastic Surgeon.

 Breast implants are not lifetime devices but are lifetime commitments.
 Regardless of the initial reasons behind breast implants, cosmetic augmentation, reconstruction after congenital or acquired defects, breast implants might need removal.